-Existing wood, plaster, and gilded surfaces on the interior were cleaned and restored, and heat and plumbing concealed beneath a new floor.
-Plaster wall surfaces with their gilded scriptural decorations were in a salvageable condition thus new interior infill finish were installed only as required.
+Existing wood, plaster, and gilded surfaces on the interior were cleaned and restored, and heat and plumbing concealed beneath a new floor were introduced to the building.
+Plaster wall surfaces with gilded scriptural decorations were in a salvageable condition thus new interior infill finish were installed only as required.
 The existing wood, plaster, and gilded surfaces were carefully cleaned and restored.

 Owner: NYC Department of Parks and Recreation

 Agent: Greater Jamaica Development Corporation